 Under Article 35 of our Articles of Association, our fiscal year extends from January 1 to December 31.
-The first quarter of 2024 ended on March 30.
-The second quarter will end on June 29, the third quarter will end on September 28 and the fourth quarter will end on December 31, 2024.
-Based on our fiscal calendar, the distribution of our revenues and expenses by quarter may be unbalanced due to a different number of days in the various quarters of the fiscal year and can also differ from equivalent prior years' periods, as illustrated in the below table for the years 2024 and 2023.
+The first quarter of 2024 ended on March 30, the second quarter ended on June 29 and the third quarter ended on September 28.
+The fourth quarter will end on December 31, 2024.
+Based on our fiscal calendar, the distribution of our revenues and expenses by quarter may be unbalanced due to a different number of days in the various quarters of the fiscal year and can also differ from equivalent prior-years' periods, as illustrated in the below table for the years 2024 and 2023.